 As per the film’s synopsis: “In the epic continuation of the award-winning television saga, reimagined for film, a gruesome serial killer is terrorizing London while brilliant but disgraced detective John Luther sits behind bars.
 Haunted by his failure to capture the cyber psychopath, who now taunts him, Luther decides to break out of prison to finish the job by any means necessary.”

 Luther: The Fallen Sun sees Neil Cross, the Luther franchise writer, returning to pen down the script for the film which is directed by Jaime Payne.
 Elba also serves as a producer on the project alongside Peter Chernin, Jenno Topping, David Ready and Neil Cross.
 Besides Elba, Dermot Crowley will also be reprising his role as Martin Schenk, Luther’s former boss.

 While talking about the upcoming film, Edris said, “We have an incredible appetite to satisfy the audience that love Luther in its current form as a TV show, but also bring it into a new sphere with the film version.
 I don’t want to be controversial but people imagine me as Bond and that’s great, but I can’t wait for them to see me as Luther in this movie.
 Our ambition is to take it there.”

 Judging by what we have seen so far, the film does seem to carry the same DNA as the original series and ups the ante for Luther, who’s against the most ruthless and cunning criminal he’s met thus far.
-Luther: The Fallen Sun is set for a limited theatrical release on 24 February, followed by a worldwide Netflix release on 10 March.
+Luther: The Fallen Sun is set for a limited theatrical release on 24 February, followed by a New on Netflix in October 2023.